Skip to content

 The values in this table are editable.
 When a cell is modified, the change is highlighted in yellow.
 You can either apply the pending edits to the network data or revert them to their original values.
 Network data can also be imported from, or exported to, CSV files.

-• Save Changes apply the edits in the table to the currently loaded network data.
+• Save Changes applies the edits in the table to the currently loaded network data.

 • Revert to Original discards unsaved edits and restores the data to the state loaded from the test system folder.